NotAShelf/notashelf.dev/README.md

 the `packages` directory, which is where new dependencies will be added.
 For the time being, it contains three distinct packages.

+- [astro-plausible](./packages/astro-plausible) is an Astro integration,
+  refactored out of my previous `notashelf.dev` app where it was a tiny component.
+Now it's a fully tested integration with various customizability options.
 - [astro-email-obfuscation](./packages/astro-email-obfuscation/) is a home-made
   Astro integration with advanced e-mail obfuscation capabilities, designed to fend off scrapers to the best of my ability.